berkeley-gif/caladapt-website-2021/README.md

 ### Deploying to Netlify

-You may deploy a local build to be hosted on [Netlify](https://netlify.com) for sharing a new feature or bugfix in isolation.
+You may deploy a local build to be hosted on [Netlify](https://netlify.com) for sharing a new feature or bug fix in isolation.

 First install the [Netlify CLI tools](https://cli.netlify.com/):